kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-array-lit.md

 ✖ Declaration or statement expected - start: 132, end: 133
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 141, end: 143 ✖ ',' expected - start: 159, end: 160
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 173, end: 175 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 192, end: 194 ✖ ',' expected - start: 211, end: 212
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 168, end: 169 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 168, end: 169 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 173, end: 175 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 192, end: 194 ✖ ',' expected - start: 211, end: 212
-✖ Expected a `;` - start: 214, end: 217
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 214, end: 217 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 214, end: 217 ✖ Expected a `;` - start: 214, end: 217
 ✖ Declaration or statement expected - start: 214, end: 217
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 229, end: 231